alpacahq/typescript-sdk/README.md

 import { createClient } from "https://deno.land/x/typescript_sdk/mod.ts";
 ```

-## Usage
+## Getting Started

-1. Create a client using `createClient` function.
-2. Use the client to make requests to the Alpaca Trade API.

-### Example
+### REST

+For REST, you can use the `createClient` function.
+This function takes an API class and an options object.
+The options object should contain the `keyId` and `secretKey` for the API.
+The client will then have methods for each endpoint in the API.

 ```ts
 import { createClient } from "@alpacahq/typescript-sdk";